instadeepai/Mava/README.md

 Additionally, we also have a [Quickstart notebook][quickstart] that can be used to quickly create and train your first Multi-agent system.

+## Advanced Usage 👽
+Mava can be used in a wide array of advanced systems.
+As an example, we demonstrate recording experience data from one of our PPO systems, into a [Flashbax](https://github.com/instadeepai/flashbax) `Vault`.
+This vault can then easily be integrated into an offline MARL system, such as [OG-MARL](https://github.com/instadeepai/og-marl).
+See the [Advanced README](./mava/advanced_usage/README.md) for more information.

 ## Contributing 🤝

 Please read our [contributing docs](docs/CONTRIBUTING.md) for details on how to submit pull requests, our Contributor License Agreement and community guidelines.